 The theory of starting later and finishing later is a bad one and not only impacts you but those around you too.

-So, set clear start and finish times for your work.
+So my first tip is to set clear start and finish times when working from home.
 This will create a distinct barrier between your work and personal life enabling you to relax and unwind.
 If possible, try to mirror your normal office times.
 This will make the transition easier to handle and more likely to stick for the long term.
 It will also make the transition back to the office easier too when that time comes.

 If you feel yourself getting a little tired, or your eyes are becoming a little strained, you have left it too late.
 You need to be taking breaks before you reach this stage to keep your motivation levels up and your brain at its most productive.
 From my experience, a 10 min break every hour is about right.